 CIsland on input specifies whether the in-plane (i.e., in x1-x2 plane) shape of an island or a freestanding finite-size magnet be a rectangle (CIsland=1), an ellipse (CIsland=2), or any other arbitrary shape (CIsland=0), respectively.
 On setting CIsland=2, ni1 and ni2 would specify the major or minor axes of the ellipse along x1 and x2 directions, respectively.
-On setting CIsland=0, Cases for CIsland=2 and CIsland=0 are omitted in Table 2.1.
+On setting CIsland=0, an arbitrary in-plane shape defined in an input file islandShape.in would be adopted (see Section 3 for details).
+Cases for CIsland=2 and CIsland=0 are omitted in Table 2.1.

 For thin films and island(s)-on-substrate systems, the thickness of the substrate should be at least 11 grids, i.e., .
 At all actual surfaces of a magnet, a number of at least 4 stacking layers of vacuum is needed, if one or more of the following components is considered: (demagnetizing) stray field, magnetoelastic interaction, exchange interaction, or Dzyaloshinskii-Moriya interaction (DMI).
 For example, for simulating a cuboid island with a length of ni1 grids along x1 direction, n1 should be chosen following .

 Spatial distribution of the local magnetization vector is used to describe magnetic domain structure, where x is the position vector, MS is the spontaneous magnetization, and m is the normalized magnetization.
+The SI units are adopted in μ-Pro® Mag and throughout this documentation.

 A set of Euler angle arrays including are introduced to treat a polycrystal.
 These angle arrays rotate the system coordinate axes to the local crystallographic coordinate axes.
 The transformation matrix a from the system coordinates to the local crystallographic coordinates is